ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Do you certainly leave Kent on Saturday?" said she.

-"Yes--if Darcy does not put it off again.
+"Yes -- if Darcy does not put it off again.
 But I am at his disposal.
 He arranges the business just as he pleases."

 "And if not able to please himself in the arrangement, he has at least